How Many Jobs Are Available in Technology?

 To remain relevant and productive in the digital global economy, America must prioritize creating more digitally-skilled workers.
 Through federal investments in employee training programs, employer-funded tuition assistance and more, skills-based learning can help to ensure the workforce is proficient and competitive.
 Simply put, organizations today can’t transform, grow or compete if their employees’ skills aren’t aligned with shifting market demands.

 At Cengage Group, we’re encouraged by the Build Back Better Act and the potential to bridge partnerships between higher ed institutions, online learning channels and employers to create a stronger workforce.
-We are proud to offer solutions that fit the needs of job seekers, workers, and employers, and are exploring new opportunities to help employers upskill their workforce quickly and affordably to keep up with rapid changes in technology and automation.
+We are proud to offer solutions that fit the needs of job seekers, workers and employers.
+In addition to our EdTech jobs, we are exploring new opportunities for career development to help employers upskill their workforce quickly and affordably to keep up with rapid changes in technology and automation.